Fort Saskatchewan Hydrogen Blending Project

 Planning for the Fort Saskatchewan Hydrogen Blending pilot project also included detailed assessments and rigorous testing on the impacts of 5 and 20 per cent hydrogen use in common natural gas appliances such as stoves, furnaces, hot water heaters, and more.
 ATCO and other industry participants have also worked with the Canadian Standards Association to provide expert technical advice and information on the use of hydrogen in appliances.
-In 2022, ATCO conducted inspections within the project zone to ensure our customers' piping and appliances were in proper working order and met today's gas code requirements prior to launch.
-The inspections were completed by qualified ATCO technicians who have completed training on hydrogen and the blending project.
+In 2022, ATCO conducted inspections within the Fort Saskatchewan project zone to ensure our customers' piping and appliances were in proper working order and met all gas code requirements prior to launch.
+The inspections were carried out by qualified ATCO technicians with specialized training on hydrogen and the blending project.
 This service is still available to customers within the project footprint that have not yet completed one.
-Details on appointment bookings have been mailed to customers.
+Email us at H₂@atco.com to book an appointment.

 Is hydrogen safe?

 Yes.
 As with natural gas, hydrogen can be produced, transported, stored and used safely.
 Just like natural gas, it must be treated with respect and with the proper care and handling.
 It is a colourless, odourless, tasteless, non-toxic and non-poisonous gas that when burned, produces only heat and water vapour with no carbon emissions.

 At ATCO, safety is always the first and top priority in everything we do.
 We care deeply about our people and our customers and would never move forward with a project that is not safe.
 Our experts conducted numerous inspections and testing of the target network infrastructure and customers’ domestic appliances and piping to ensure safety before we began blending the hydrogen into the natural gas stream.

-Hydrogen is becoming central to the decarbonization plans in many advanced economies around the globe such as Australia, Germany, Japan, and South Korea.
-In fact, the Hawaiian gas network currently contains 10 to 15 per cent hydrogen and the Hong Kong gas network contains approximately 50 per cent hydrogen.
+Hydrogen is becoming central to the decarbonization plans in many advanced economies around the globe such as Germany, Japan, South Korea and others.
+The Hawaiian gas network currently contains 10 to 15 per cent hydrogen, and a two per cent blend is being trialed in Ontario.
 As well, ATCO's Jandakot Operations Centre in Perth, Australia, has also begun blending hydrogen into the natural gas distribution networks.